danhenriquex/data-fetching/README.md

-Learning best aways to data fetching with react query
+Learning best aways to data fetching with react query!